SubspaceNetwork/Python-Plugin-Loader/readme.md

 0. Ensure you are using a bukkit build that uses https://github.com/Bukkit/Bukkit/pull/335 - otherwise, only some of your plugins will work.
-1. Put PyPluginLoader-0.2.jar in your bukkit/plugins/ dir
+1. Put PyPluginLoader-<version>.jar in your bukkit/plugins/ dir
 2. Put jython.jar in your bukkit/lib/ dir
 3. [Re-]Start bukkit